ants-xjtu/Occamy/exp/dpdk/README.md

 ```
 .
-├── absorb_bursts         # Scripts for figure10.
+├── absorb_bursts         # Scripts for Figure 12.
-├── alpha                 # Scripts for figure13.
+├── alpha                 # Scripts for Figure 15.
-├── buffer_chocking       # Scripts for figure12.
+├── buffer_chocking       # Scripts for Figure 14.
 ├── general               # general scripts for all experiments.
-└── performance_isolation # Scripts for figure11.
+└── performance_isolation # Scripts for Figure 13.
 ```

 ### Parameters in scripts